 The Venetian Harbor Waterfront is my most favorite part of this charming town.
 To me, the waterfront is vibrant yet romantic, lively yet relaxing.
 The harbor is huge – much larger than the one in Rethymno – and it does not feel crowded even with a few thousand people scattered all over the place.

 There are numerous photo-ops from every angle and every location, and you have a different perspective of the lighthouse from the east side versus the west side of the harbor.
 If you still have time before dinner, feel free to venture out to the lighthouse, but be warned that the breakwater is completely pitch black at night so time your walk safely.
-For this itinerary, we’ll save the hike for the next day.
+For this itinerary exploring the harbor of Chania, we’ll save the hike for the next day.

 Dinner by the waterfront of a Greek Island always has its own magical atmosphere and charm that is hard to duplicate anywhere else.
 From Fira to Oia in Santorini and from Rethymno to Chania in Crete, these are places where some of our most memorable dinners were savored.